canvasxyz/canvas/README.md

 [![node](https://img.shields.io/node/v/@canvas-js/core.svg)](https://www.npmjs.com/package/@canvas-js/core)
 [![npm](https://img.shields.io/npm/v/@canvas-js/core?color=33cd56&logo=npm)](https://www.npmjs.com/package/@canvas-js/core)

-Canvas is an embedded application database, similar to Firebase or Supabase except fully distributed.
+Canvas is an embedded application database, similar to a fully-distributed version of Firebase or Supabase.

 It allows you to build multiplayer, real-time, and offline-first applications, where each application is defined as a local